alidaf/raspberryPi/README.md

 * sudo kill <process id>

-#### Workaround for IQaudioDAC and possibly for other DACs and add-ons.
+#### Workaround for IQaudioDAC and possibly for other DACs and add-ons with PiCorePlayer.

 mount mmcblk0p1 with the command: